formal-php/orm/documentation/adapters.md

 # Adapters

-By default this ORM comes with 2 `Adapter`s: Filesystem and SQL.
+By default this ORM comes with 3 `Adapter`s: Filesystem, SQL and Elasticsearch.

 ## Filesystem